Your Art Matters

 “Then she explained that they cannot talk about topics like this in the classroom but my show gave them the opportunity to discuss it.”

 (Ellis, her community, and those pocket-sized goddesses ended up raising over $1700 for the shelter the boy had stayed at.)

 The Honor of Being an Artist

 “That day I got to feel what a profound honor it is to be an artist,” Ellis said.
 “My defense became minor compared to the moment I was able to witness with that circle of sixth graders.”

-“As artists we are given this platform to talk about subjects that others find difficult to voice, subjects that need more light shed on them,” Ellis said.
+“As artists, we are given this platform to talk about subjects that others find difficult to voice, subjects that need more light shed on them,” Ellis said.

 Ellis’s story reminded me of something I’d forgotten.

-All creatives deal with this tension between longing for approval from outside authority figures and honoring the internal voice of our creative spirit; a creative spirit which insists on having its own, sometimes outrageous, true north (for good reason.)
+All creatives deal with this tension between longing for approval from outside authority figures and honoring the internal voice of our creative spirit; a creative spirit that insists on having its own, sometimes outrageous, true north (for good reason.)

 But if we negotiate the bridge of that tension, and stay upright long enough to make the art that our spirit insists on producing, despite our fear of disapproval, we are often richly rewarded.